nilong96/portfolio/final-project-part-two.md

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

-The target audience that I hope to reach are current university student who have student loan debt, and also
+The target audience that I hope to reach are current university student and working adults who have student loan debt.
+The content of my story arc is focus on student loan, and it should resonate with many individuals in United States who are struggling with their student loan debt.
+With the rising of university tuition expense, many students are forced to take student loan in order to cover their financial difficulties.
+With the information and call of action, I hope that it can provide more insight and assistance to those individuals who are struggling with their student loan.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.